-- i. a fund established or incorporated in India in the form of a trust or a company or a limited liability partnership or a body corporate: - a. which has been granted a certificate of registration as a Category III Alternative Investment Fund and is regulated under the Securities and Exchange Board of India (Alternative Investment Fund) Regulations, 2012, made under the Securities and Exchange Board of India Act, 1992 (15 of 1992) or International Financial Services Centre Authority Act, 2019 (50 of 2019); - b. which is located in any International Financial Services Centre; and - c. of which all the units other than unit held by a sponsor or manager are held by non-residents; or - ii. investment division of an offshore banking unit, which has been: - a. granted a certificate of registration as a Category-I foreign portfolio investor under the Securities and Exchange Board of India (Foreign Portfolio Investors) Regulations, 2019 made under the Securities and Exchange Board of India Act, 1992 (15 of 1992) and which has commenced its operations on or before the 31st day of March 2024; and - b. fulfils such conditions including maintenance of separate accounts for its investment division, as may be prescribed. - q.
+- ii. investment division of an offshore banking unit, which has been: - a. granted a certificate of registration as a Category-I foreign portfolio investor under the Securities and Exchange Board of India (Foreign Portfolio Investors) Regulations, 2019

+- made under the Securities and Exchange Board of India Act, 1992 (15 of 1992) and which has commenced its operations on or before the 31st day of March 2025; and - b. fulfils such conditions including maintenance of separate accounts for its investment division, as may be prescribed. - o.
 Any STT paid is neither allowed as a deduction in computing the income chargeable under the head "capital gains" nor allowed as a deduction from the amount of income tax payable on capital gains.
-Hence, STT paid on purchase / sale trade is reduced / added respectively from the settlement amount for the purposes of the ITA. - r.
+Hence, STT paid on purchase / sale trade is reduced / added respectively from the settlement amount for the purposes of the ITA. - p.
 Any other short term capital gains would be liable to tax at the rates prescribed in the schedule to the Finance Act for the relevant year.